monctonug/monctonug-site/README.md

-# Moncton User Group
+# Moncton Developer User Group

-Static site generator for the Moncton User Group site.
+Static site generator for the Moncton Developer User Group site.

 The goal is to have a site that is easy to maintain and that integrates with Eventbrite to provide a list of upcoming / past events.
 Registration takes place on the Eventbrite site.